SanRaph/invoice/README.md

-# Python Image to Text Program
+# CEENIO Is A Python Image to Text Program

 ## Project Description And How To Contribute